Sagay, Philippines: What to pack, what to wear, and when to go [2023]

 • Voltage step down adapter

-A plug adapter that supports outlet types A, B and C. Ensure that you get the necessary type.
-Many adapters on sale are just plugs and require your devices to adjust the voltage themselves.
-If yours can't do that they could burn up.
-This one works in most areas.
+A plug adapter that supports outlet types A, B and C. Make sure to get the right type.
+A lot of adapters for sale now are simply plug changers and require your electronics to change the voltage themselves.
+If yours can't do that they could get fried.
+This one should be sufficient for most areas.

 • Airplane phone mount